 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from net profit as reported in profit or loss because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The Company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted at the reporting date.
+Company Income Tax (CIT) rate is 30%

-Education Tax (Tertiary Education Tax -TET) is 3% of assesssable profit calculated for the purpose of Company Income Tax (CIT)
+Education Tax (Tertiary Education Tax -TET) is 3% of assessable profit calculated for the purpose of Company Income Tax (CIT).